 Budget: Proposals Requiring Research Facilities: Budgets should include all costs charged to the project for platforms and facilities supporting the proposed research, except those facilities separately supported by NSF (e.g. research aircraft or field equipment).
-Research involving polar regions should follow established guidelines for requesting logistical assets, as discussed in the relevant proposal solicitations (for Antarctic Sciences, see NSF 16-541; for Arctic Sciences, see NSF 16-595).
-Principal investigators are responsible for filing the appropriate requests for major research platforms; a copy of the request must be attached as an appendix to the proposal.
+Pls are responsible for filing the appropriate requests for major research platforms; a copy of the request must be submitted as a supplementary document.

 Special Information and Supplementary Documentation: Provide information such as letters of collaboration, foreign counterpart agency letters of commitment, collecting permits, environmental impact statement, and other allowed items as noted in the current issuance of the PAPPG.
-Include letters of commitment and other materials (such as the vertebrate animal care certificate, if applicable, or Memoranda of Understanding with existing collections for maintenance and archiving voucher specimens and digitized images).
-For Grants.gov users, supplementary documents should be attached in Field 12 of the R&R Other Project Information Form.
+Include other materials (such as the vertebrate animal care certificate, if applicable, or Memoranda of Understanding with existing collections for maintenance and archiving voucher specimens and digitized images).

 Supplementary Document - Student Training Plan: (up to two pages, if applicable): Building a diverse, interdisciplinary, globally engaged, scientific workforce capable of transforming and communicating our understanding of biodiversity on Earth is one of the major activities of the Dimensions of Biodiversity Program.
 The future of biodiversity science is highly interdisciplinary and as such, Dimensions proposals require student training in broad research competencies including areas such as ecology, evolution, genetics, phylogenetics, bioinformatics, data management and modeling.
-Training should promote intellectual and methodological crossfertilization and encourage a systems/integrative perspective towards understanding biodiversity.
+Training should promote intellectual and methodological cross-fertilization and encourage a systems/integrative perspective towards understanding biodiversity.

-Each proposal that requests funding to support undergraduate and/or graduate students must include, as a supplementary document, a description of the training activities that will be provided for such individuals.
+Each proposal that requests funding to support undergraduate and/or graduate students should include, as a supplementary document, a description of the training activities that will be provided for such individuals.
 The goal of the Training Plan is to prepare students to develop broad hypotheses and to become well versed with all aspects of inter-disciplinary biological research.
 This may be accomplished, for example, through lab rotations among Pl institutions, cross-training plans, and/or integrative training workshops.
 NSF believes that student research experiences have their greatest impact in situations that lead the participants from a relatively dependent status to as independent status as their competence warrants.
 A training plan must be included that explains the approach, depth and breadth of instruction.
 The training plan must not exceed two pages.
 Proposers should describe specifically how the proposed training plan will enhance the future workforce for the field of biodiversity science and how trainees will be better able to engage in emerging research areas employing newly developing methods and tools.
 Only one Student Training Plan should be submitted for each project, even if it is a collaborative project.
-Proposals that do not comply with this requirement will be returned without review

-Supplementary Document - Post-Doctoral Mentoring Plan (one page, if applicable): Each proposal that requests funding to support postdoctoral researchers must include, as a supplementary document, a description of the mentoring activities that will be provided for such individuals.
+Supplementary Document - Postdoctoral Researcher Mentoring Plan (one page, if applicable): Each proposal that requests funding to support postdoctoral researchers must include, as a supplementary document, a description of the mentoring activities that will be provided for such individuals.
 The mentoring plan must not exceed one page.
 Only one Postdoctoral Mentoring Plan should be submitted for each project, even if it is a collaborative project.
 Proposals that do not comply with this requirement will not be accepted or will be returned without review.